BrendanCReidy/Java-ML-Framework/README.md

 Java Machine Learning Project
 By Brendan C Reidy

+For C++/CUDA GPU implementation of this project click [here](https://github.com/iCAS-Lab/CUDA-Neural-Network)

 ##### Description:
 The Java DNN Program can be used to train models using either FP32, Binary Neural Networks (BNN), and Ternary Neural Networks (TNN).
 These are the same networks implemented in our [paper](https://ieeexplore.ieee.org/abstract/document/9516756) "An In-Memory Analog Computing Co-Processor for Energy-Efficient CNN Inference on Mobile Devices".
 This repository has been
 The examples in this repository are specifically for the **MNIST** dataset, but can be used with any dataset.